JuicyJ4Y0/Team17Deliverables/Deliverable 4/UpdatedPS_PS.md

 * Log daily tasks (e.g., watering, harvesting)
 * Task should be derived from the Field details (i.e., crop irrigation having intervals of 3 days, or when fertilizer is needed)
 * Record task completion status and time spent
-* Assign tasks to individuals or teams
+* Assign individuals or teams to Fields
 * Generate reports on workforce activity and productivity

 This will enhance task accountability and allow for better use of human resources on the farm.